samakiii/Luna/README.md

 Once you're at that page, turn ON the <b>lesssecureapps</b> settings and go back to the contact page and voila!

 ### Default Server Account:

-The source now comes with a default account, this account is created when you import the SQL into your database.
+The source comes with a default account, this account is created when you import the SQL into your database.

 <b>Username:</b> Isis<br>
 <b>Password:</b> imfuckinggay<br>